prasraja672/actor-facebook-scraper/README.md

 ​
 ## Limitations
 ​
-* Personal profiles and groups aren't accessible yet
+* Personal profiles and groups aren't accessible
+* "About" can't be accessed publicly
+* Some pages with a new layout won't load posts and are not supported
 * The "Likes" count is a best effort.
 The mobile page doesn't provide the count, and some languages don't provide any at all.
 So if a page has, e.g. over 1.9M likes, the number will most likely be 1,900,000 instead of an exact number.
 * No content, stats or comments for live stream posts
 * New reviews don't contain a rating from 1 to 5, but are rather positive or negative
 * The cut-off date for posts happen on the original posted date, not the edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
-* The order of items isn't necessarily the same as seen on the page, and is not sorted by date
+* The order of items isn't necessarily the same as seen on the page, and is not sorted by date ​
-* Comments on comments (nested comments / conversations) aren't included in the output, only top-level comments on the posts.
-​
 ## Versioning
 ​